 All mohair lovers can breathe a sigh of relief, because our very favorite hatchet thread will of course find its place on our needles this spring.
 But wait a minute!
 Did I just write "Beilauffädchen"?
 Mohair yarns can, of course, also be knitted solo to make a great spring it-piece.
 Such a piece is for example the Ulla shirt from Lotilda.

-Who thought a top made of mohair and then still knitted in the patent is something for the deepest winter, is here disabused!
+Who thought a top made of mohair and then still knitted in the brioche is something for the deepest winter, is here disabused!
 The shirt gains its voluminous impression through three threads Sensaiwith which you work at the same time.
 With needles of 5.0 to 7.0 strength, however, an airy structure is created.
 You knit from the top down and can therefore easily extend the rather short model.

 Speaking of mohair: Even in spring, the neck may be covered by a little fleece.
-Thick yarn is now (mostly) no longer necessary, but a little delicate knit may still be.
+Heavy yarn is now (mostly) no longer necessary, but a little delicate knit may still be.
 That's why we recommend the Frieda stole to the heart.

 This impressive pattern has only a few rows, which you always repeat.
 Here, too, we have prepared two variations for you.
 The first one you knit from Merino and Soft Silk Mohair from Knitting for Olive.
 For all knitters without mohair fascination we have prepared the kit from Merino Baby and Manada from Pascuali.